“But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit,”

 2. Pray in the Holy Spirit.

 3. Keep yourselves in the love of God

 4. Wait for the mercy of our Lord Jesus Christ.

-The words “but you” show contrast between apostates and Jude’s readers.
+The words “but you” show the contrast between apostates and Jude’s readers.
 These words carry the idea of “as for you as over against the apostates.”
-The believer has prerogative to deal with apostasy.
+The believer has the prerogative to deal with apostasy.

 This is the third time Jude uses the term “beloved” (vv.
 3, 17, 20).
 “Beloved” is one of God’s favorite names for His children.
 Believers are God’s aristocracy, God’s elect.
-Jude is concerned that his harsh treatment of apostates will affect his relationship to his readers.
+Jude is concerned that his harsh treatment of apostates will affect his relationship with his readers.

 building yourselves up on your most holy faith,

 Jude’s first policy for dealing with apostasy is to build an edification construct of the soul.
 Jude challenges his readers to deal with the issue of apostasy by personal edification.

 We build ourselves by taking heed to the “most holy faith”; that is, the Word of God.
 We need to understand the passage, grasp its principle, and apply the principle to our experience.
 The metaphor of building a building connected with spiritual growth portrays the idea of solidity and strength in the Christian life.
 Our first and greatest defense against apostasy is to be strong inwardly in the Word of God.
 We are to build ourselves “on” our “most holy faith.”
 This is the foundation for constructing our faith.